 She has spent much of her research career focused on the etiology of pediatric cancer in both the general and high-risk (Neurofibromatosis Type 1) populations.
 She has more recently become engaged in research relating to disparities in access to care among children and young adults diagnosed with cancer.
 She also collaborates with Washington University genomics researchers on the discovery of genomic risk factors for cancer in both adults and children.

-Johnson is a member of the Institute for Public Health, Siteman Cancer Center, and the American Association for Cancer Research, and she has a secondary appointment in the Department of Pediatrics at the Washington University School of Medicine.
+Johnson is a member of the Institute for Public Health, Siteman Cancer Center and the American Association for Cancer Research.
+She has a secondary appointment in the Department of Pediatrics at the Washington University School of Medicine.

 Childhood and adolescent cancer survival in the United States does not vary by rural/urban residence at the time of diagnosis, finds a new study from the Brown School at Washington University in St. Louis.